+- b.
+Manager

+- c.
+Parcel pick-up

+- d.
+Storage

+- e.
+Small media room/lounge space for people to gather, watch flat screen TV, and space for 2-3 computers; come in off patio.

+- (2).
+West-Space 2

+- a.
+Fitness/Cardio Area

+- b.
+Children's play area

+- (3).
+East-Space 1

+- a.
+Cyber café has billiard table with convertible tabletop for ping pong and shuffleboard

+- b.
+Space for arcade games

+- (4).
+East -Space 2

+- a.
+Great room with fireplace

+- b.
+3 sitting areas

+- c.
+(2) 6-in-1 game tables

+- d.
+2 card tables

+- e.
+Full access kitchen

+- (5).
+Indoor swimming pool (1)

+- Size: 1,800 s.f. (+/- 30' x 60')

-- Cyber café (with mini-kitchen including single sink, small refrigerator, ice maker and espresso bar) - Theater with entertainment facilities - Business conference room - 25-meter swimming pool with a minimum of capacity for 75 persons plus two lanes for lap swimming - One-half tot lot - One-quarter school-age lot - Two picnic areas - Two sitting areas - 8.
-Prior to signature approval the applicant shall submit a revised stormwater management concept approval letter, or evidence from the Department of Environmental Resources indicating that the site plan is consistent with the previous approval. - 9.
-Prior to certificate of occupancy by the Department of Environmental Resources for the 388th dwelling unit, the applicant shall submit evidence that the retail shell component is constructed and 50 percent leased. - 10.
-Prior to the issuance of the first building permit, the applicant shall obtain from the Prince George's County Department of Public Works & Transportation the approval for the needed geometric improvements (i.e., provision of left turn storage or appropriate traffic control) at the proposed entrances along Capital Gateway Drive. - 11.
-Prior to the certification of the detailed site plan, the applicant shall revise the submitted plan to show no more than 1,010 parking spaces will be constructed for the proposed development.
-The applicant shall be required to establish a program to encourage Metro ridership. - 12.
-The plans shall be revised prior to signature approval to include the following: - a.
+- 7. Prior to certificate of occupancy by the Department of Environmental Resources for the 352nd certificate of occupancy, the applicant shall submit evidence that the retail shell component is constructed and 25 percent leased.

+- 8. Prior to the issuance of the first building permit, the applicant shall obtain from the Prince George's County Department of Public Works & Transportation the approval for the needed geometric improvements (i.e., provision of left turn storage and/or appropriate traffic control) at the proposed entrances along Capital Gateway Drive.

+- 9. Prior to the Certification of the Detailed Site Plan, the applicant shall submit a parking and loading studies in accordance with Sections 27-574 and 27-583 to show appropriate parking and loading reduction ratios has been applied to account for the possible share uses of the parking spaces that will be provided on site.

+- 10. The plans shall be revised prior to signature approval to include the following: - a.
 The sidewalk within Capital Gateway Drive shall be widened from four feet to seven feet wide, with brick pavers subject to the review and approval by the Department of Public Works and Transportation (DPW&T).
-The plans shall be revised to include a seven-footwide sidewalk in the right-of-way of Capital Gateway Drive and shall include details and specifications as were approved on DSP-02023 and DSP-02024.
+The plans shall be revised to include a seven-footwide sidewalk in the right-of-way of Capital Gateway Drive and shall include details and specifications that were approved on DSP-02023 and DSP-02024. - b.

-- b.
 Street trees shall be shown on the plans to be located approximately 35 feet on-center in the right-of-way of Capital Gateway Drive.
 A staggered row of the same species shall be planted at the same interval on the other side of the sidewalk, unless buildings are located at or near the street line.
 Any existing dead or dying trees within the right-of-way shall be replaced. - c.
-If allowed by DPW&T, shade trees shall be provided in the median of Capital Gateway Drive directly across from the subject site and be of a size and type to create a residential, pedestrian friendly boulevard. - d.
-The landscape plan shall be revised to include 50 percent more shade trees on the open space as depicted in the schedule demonstrating conformance to Section 4.1.
-Additional changes to the plans shall be made to complement the site features, to provide more foundation plantings, and more attention to detail shall be provided. - e.
-The loading schedule shall include the number of loading spaces required and provided for the retail uses and the dimensions for all loading spaces (12 X 33 feet) shall be shown on the site plan. - f.
-The location for all handicapped and compact parking spaces shall be shown on the site plan. - g.
-The site plan shall show depressed curbs, ramps, etc., to demonstrate that the buildings are handicap accessible. - h.
-The height in feet of all proposed buildings shall be shown on the site plan. - i.
-The plans shall be revised to show a six-foot-wide sidewalk in all areas where sidewalks are proposed perpendicular to parking spaces. - j.
-The plans shall be revised to provide clear pedestrian routes within the development from the residential units to the retail component. - k.
-The plans shall be revised to include street trees 35 feet on center and a six-foot sidewalk along the north side of Boulevard A. - 13.
-The architectural elevations shall be revised as follows and the final plans shall be reviewed and approved by the Planning Board or designee. - a.
-The architectural elevations shall be revised to vary the exterior finish material so it appears that two of the large mansion-type dwellings directly adjacent do not have the same finish. - b.
-The residential portion of the structure above the retail space shall be entirely brick rather than siding to give a more solid quality appearance. - c.
-The applicant shall provide a material sample board providing all colors for review and approval by the Urban Design Section.
+If allowed by DPW&T, shade trees shall be provided in the median of Capital Gateway Drive directly across from the subject site and be of a size and type to create a residential, pedestrian friendly boulevard. - (1) The loading schedule should include the number of loading spaces required and provided for the retail uses. - (2) The dimensions for all parking and loading spaces (12 feet x 33 feet) and the width of drive aisles should be shown on the site plan. - (3) The location for all handicapped and compact parking spaces should be shown on the site plan. - (4) The site plan should show depressed curbs, ramps, etc., to demonstrate that the buildings are handicap accessible. - (5) The height in feet of all proposed buildings should be shown on the site plan.